Colonsay House

 Colonsay House is a Georgian country house on the island of Colonsay, in the Scottish Inner Hebrides.
 It is a Category B listed building, and is now in the ownership of the Barons Strathcona.
-The gardens are open to the public, and are listed on the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of historic gardens.
+The gardens are open to the public on Tuesday and Thursday afternoons between April and October, and are listed on the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of historic gardens.

 Colonsay House

-The central part of the house, was first built by the McNeill family in 1722.
+The central part of the house was built by the McNeill family in 1722.
 It is a medium-sized Georgian country house on the island of Colonsay, in the Inner Hebrides of Scotland.
 It is often said in twentieth-century sources to have been built on the site of an earlier abbey, but there is no evidence in any charter or list of Scottish monasteries of any abbey (or any other monastic foundation) having been here.
 Nor is there any mention in any medieval witness-list of a prior or abbot of Kiloran.
 We must regard the story as a fable, though the church (and the island as a whole) did belong to the abbey of Iona by at least the early thirteenth century, if not before.

 This is the earliest Classical House in Argyll.
 It has been extended twice in between 1722 and the early 20th century.
 Since 1904 the house has been the property of the island's owners, the Barons Strathcona, and is currently occupied by the 5th Baron and his family.